Sapient-Predictive-Analytics/dataportal/api/documentationAPI.md

 python3 api_call.py ticker.csv fortnight
 ~~~

-To get custom strategy data, get the ticker of the strategy from our community or social media pages for example instead of WMT.csv for World Mobile Token, use S81.csv for strategy #81 if you are aware that the signal exists.
+To get **custom strategy data**, get the ticker of the strategy from our community or social media pages for example instead of WMT.csv for World Mobile Token, use S81.csv for strategy #81 if you are aware that the signal exists.

 ### Motivation